-- Disclosures under this Policy are taken seriously: disclosures should avoid any unreasonable accusations and be initiated if, in the opinion of the Whistleblower, no other options are available to resolve the Wrongdoing. - 2.
+- 1. Disclosures under this Policy are taken seriously: disclosures should avoid any unreasonable accusations and be initiated if, in the opinion of the Whistleblower, no other options are available to resolve the Wrongdoing.
+Disclosures are assessed, and when applicable, investigated by Compliance in an independent, reliable and result-oriented way.2 - 2.
 The protection of confidentiality: it is mandatory to treat a Disclosure with confidentiality and the utmost care.
 The data is only accessible to the officers directly involved in the reporting and investigation process on a 'need to know' basis.
 While processing personal data, FMO will respect relevant requirements in line with FMO's Privacy Statement.
 The identity of a Whistleblower is not revealed without first obtaining the person's explicit consent unless disclosure is required by a court order in the context of subsequent judicial proceedings (in which case the Whistleblower will be informed about the disclosure of its identity). - 3.
-The prevention of victimization and non-retaliation: a Whistleblower who has filed a Disclosure 'in good faith', and the person(s) assisting the Whistleblower (if relevant), will be appropriately protected from any negative impact (e.g., a demotion, discipline, dismissal, salary reduction, reassignment or defamation, discrimination or other forms of unfair treatment), including a threat or attempt of such act, as a result of their Disclosure.
-A Whistleblower is protected during and after the assessment/investigation of a Disclosure.
+The prevention of victimization and non-retaliation: a Whistleblower who has filed a Disclosure 'on reasonable grounds', and the person(s) assisting the Whistleblower (if relevant), will be appropriately protected from any negative impact (e.g., a demotion, disciplinary action, dismissal, salary reduction, reassignment, defamation, discrimination or other forms of unfair treatment), including a threat or an attempt of such act, as a result of their Disclosure.
+A Whistleblower is protected against retaliation during and after the assessment/investigation of a Wrongdoing that is a result of making a Disclosure.